Upperfoot/on-the-beach-react-vite/README.md

 - Using Testing Library for Component Testing
 - Elected to not use Contract Testing (PACT)
 - Elected to not use Cypress Testing for E2E Testing
+- Want to use Standard Modern CSS (No SCSS pre-processors) - I know this may limit me to up to date browsers, will refer to CANIUse
+- Will use CSS Grid Layouts

 ### Principles Adhered